jscoq/jscoq/README.md

 * Install the following opam packages: `derive reactiveData tyxml`
 * Install js\_of\_ocaml <http://ocsigen.org/js_of_ocaml/> from git.
 * Download and build Coq master from <https://github.com/coq/coq>, configure and make as follows:

-        $ ./configure -local -natdynlink no -coqide no -byteonly
+        $ ./configure -local -natdynlink no -coqide no -byteonly -no-native-compiler
         $ make -j
 * Edit `COQDIR` in `Makefile` to point to the directory where you have just built Coq.
 * Type: